π΅πΉ ETH Lisbon Hackathon Guide

 Type: Pooled prize

-Bounty 3: Build with a Chronicle Oracle on The Polyogon zkEVMβ
+Bounty 3: Build with a Chronicle Oracle on The Polygon zkEVMβ

-Objective: Rewarding the most innovative Integration of a Chronicle Oracle on The Polyogon zkEVM.
+Objective: Rewarding the most innovative Integration of a Chronicle Oracle on The Polygon zkEVM.

 Description: Two teams will be awarded for integrating one or more Chronicle Oracles in a project built on Polygon zkEVM testnet.
 'DeFi' and 'Public Good' projects are preferred.
 The Oracle integration must be integral to the operation of the build to be considered.
 Please see the Chronicle ETH Lisbon Hackathon Docs for a complete list of available Oracles.